 What does it show?
 An ARI is found by dividing your hotel’s ADR by the market ADR.
 It measures how your average rates compare to other hotels in your competitive set.

 Why use it?
-ARI gives an idea of what the average market prices are and helps adjust your pricing strategy.
-If it’s less than 1, it means that you are undercharging and possibly losing revenue because of lower rates.
+ARI provides an idea of average market prices and helps you adjust your pricing strategy.
+If it’s less than 1, you are undercharging and possibly losing revenue due to lower rates.

 Important to understand.
 ARI has to be tracked together with occupancy and, again, with other revenue-focused KPIs.
 Even though low value of ARI is considered a sign of poor performance, it can be a result of your marketing strategy and intentionally dropped rates to attract more guests and boost occupancy.